 Introduction

-All Hyperledger projects MUST have a MAINTAINERS
+All Hyperledger repositories MUST have a MAINTAINERS.md

 file.